 - Does their campaign mission and overall vision align with your company's?

 - Do they have the bandwidth to operationally support your program and do the legwork?

 - Do they fit within your budget?

 A community service partnership should feel like a win-win between your company and the organization you support.
-Even better, it can even open up new volunteer opportunities for your team members.
-An effective workplace service program makes volunteering accessible and reflective of your company's values and culture while making a meaningful impact in your community.
+Even better, it can open up new company volunteer programs and opportunities for your team members.
+An effective company volunteer program makes giving back accessible and reflective of your company's values and culture while making a meaningful impact in your community.